fbpic/fbpic/docs/source/api_reference/lpa_utilities/laser.rst

 - The compact function ``add_laser``, which can only introduce a Gaussian profile.

 The generic function is presented first here.
-This page also explains how to define laser profiles that differ from a standard Gaussian profile.
+This page also explains how to define laser profiles in FBPIC.
 Finally the compact function is described at the end of this page.

 Both of the above functions support two types of methods, in order to introduce the laser in the simulation box: